I don’t know why anyone is surprised by this.

 Regardless, if you’re still stuck on the “Is it real? or is it a hoax?” bandwagon, you’re missing the point.

-The reality is, it doesn’t matter if it exists; if it’s wishful thinking, a misinformation or PSYOP campaign – what matters is the quantum leap in data science it represents and what effect that will have on military, law enforcement and intelligence cyber tango hunters.
+The reality is, it doesn’t matter if it exists; if it’s wishful thinking, a misinformation or PSYOP campaign – what matters is the quantum leap in tech capability it represents and what effect that will have on military, law enforcement and intelligence cyber tango hunters.

 It is clear that Daesh have both the capability and the intent to mastermind such a capability.

 If researchers haven’t yet found such an app perhaps it’s because their forays into the dark web haven’t successfully penetrated Daesh’s increasingly sophisticated and secure digital eco-system?